myriadbytes/engine3d/readme.md

 ![](images/header_small.gif)

-This repository contains the code for a C++ 3D voxel game.
+This repository contains the code for a (C-style) C++ 3D voxel game.
 The project is inspired by Casey Muratori's [Handmade Hero](https://hero.handmade.network/) series, whose goal is to write a complete video game _from scratch_ without relying on any third party dependencies or the C/C++ standard library.

 The Windows platform layer uses:
 - Win32 API